yourexodus/cics-legacy-to-modern/README.md

 ## STEP 3 — Connect the COBOL Program to the MAP

+The COBOL program is connected to the CICS application resources using the required names and definitions.

+The program is connected using:

+- **Copybook Name** — provides the generated MAP field definitions to the COBOL program.
+- **Transaction ID** — identifies the CICS transaction used to invoke the program.
+- **VSAM Nickname** — identifies the VSAM file used by the program for CRUD processing.

+These definitions allow the COBOL program, CICS transaction, MAP, and VSAM file to work together.

 The COBOL CICS program uses the generated map and copybook definitions to communicate with the terminal screen.

 This is where the screen fields, COBOL working-storage definitions, and CICS application logic have to line up correctly.